 Sauna therapy is used to clean out the muscles and other tissues of toxic metal and other deposits.
 This may be crucial to success, especially if one does not otherwise sweat a good deal.
 Exercising or working in warm weather to evoke profuse sweating is also effective if this is possible.
 Either way, ensure that there is adequate consumption of minerals and especially water when using sweat therapies.

-If this regimen meets with initial success but then no longer appears to be effective, it may be necessary to add antiviral and antiparasitic regimens by using Eclectic Institute Intestinal Support and an olive leaf extract and/or oregano oil supplements to the regimen.
+If this regimen meets with initial success but then no longer appears to be effective, it may be necessary to add antiviral and antiparasitic regimens by using Eclectic Institute Para-Fight (formally known as Intestinal Support) and an olive leaf extract and/or oregano oil supplements to the regimen.
 After deparasitizing, it is possible to use high dose B12.
 Find a sublingual methylcobalamin B-12 of 1 to 5mg potency and use up to 20mg per day in divided doses.
 Do not use this huge dose of B-12 without ensuring at least 100% RDA folic acid (in a multivitamin).

 If there are any liver problems indicated by upper back or shoulder pain, or undigested fats and oils, clean the liver.